-It is already week four of my free crochet flower challenge, today I am sharing how to make a Crochet Poppy.
+It is already week four of my free crochet flower challenge.
+Today I am sharing how to make a Crochet Poppy.
 I hope you had a wonderful Easter Weekend & managed to celebrate some Easter festivities with your family.
-I love Poppy flowers due to their delicate almost paperlike petals, which always make me want to cup the flower in my hands.
-Poppies come in a variety of shapes & colours with the field Poppy holding a special meaning of ‘Rememberance’ for us from the UK.
-So you can choose to follow my crochet flower pattern to make a bunch of Icelandic pastel poppy flowers or a single red crochet Poppy to wear as a Remeberance pin for Armistice Day on November 11.
+I love Poppy flowers due to their delicate almost paper like petals, which always make me want to cup the flower in my hands.
+Poppies come in a variety of shapes & colours with the field Poppy holding a special meaning of ‘Remembrance’ for us from the UK.
+So you can choose to follow my crochet flower pattern to make a bunch of Icelandic pastel poppy flowers or a single red crochet Poppy to wear as a Remembrance pin for Armistice Day on November 11.

 My free Crochet Poppy pattern is written below with a simple step by step written photo tutorial or if you prefer a video tutorial, I have also made a Youtube video.

 - 50 meters cotton yarn (or any yarn from your stash)

 - 15 meters cotton yarn in a contrasting colour

 - 5 meters of cotton yarn for the centre

 - Smallest crochet hook to use with your yarn

 - 20cm florist wire